 Drinking water clinics are organized by your local Extension Agent and Virginia Tech faculty in the Biological Systems Engineering Department.
 Participation is voluntary and all information is kept strictly confidential.
 Anyone with a private water supply system (including wells, springs, and cisterns) may participate.

 Clinics run from February - November each year, and are held in about 60 counties.
 Visit here for a description of clinics.
-Contact your local Extension office to express interest in a clinic.
-Please pre-register with the appropriate contact person.
+For programs currently accepting online registrations, please see the list below.
+Contact your local Extension office to express interest in a clinic that is not listed.
+Please pre-register for all Drinking Water Clinics.

 The Virginia Well Owner Network (VWON) is a linked, capacity-building program.
 A group of Virginia Cooperative Extension agents and volunteers are trained in proper well construction and location, maintenance and protection of wells and springs, interpretation of water analysis, and water treatment options.
 The network is an excellent resource for homeowners.
 If you rely on a private water supply, contact a Well Owner volunteer in your area with questions.